dell/terraform-provider-powermax/docs/resources/volume.md

 page_title: "powermax_volume Resource - terraform-provider-powermax"
 subcategory: ""
 description: |-
   Resource for managing Volumes in PowerMax array.
-Supported Update (volname, mobilityidenabled, size, capunit).
 PowerMax volumes is an identifiable unit of data storage.
 Storage groups are sets of volumes.
 ---

 # powermax_volume (Resource)

 Resource for managing Volumes in PowerMax array.
-Supported Update (vol_name, mobility_id_enabled, size, cap_unit).
 PowerMax volumes is an identifiable unit of data storage.
 Storage groups are sets of volumes.

 ## Example Usage